ropensci/RNeXML/inst/doc/pubs/manuscript.md

 ### Challenges with R formats

-- Most R users rely on the nexus inherits the limitations of nexus file format
+- Most R users rely on the NEXUS inherits the limitations of NEXUS file format

 See [phylobase vignette, 2010]